 The lectures and discussions take place on Zoom.
-Application period for Semester 1 is closed.
+The application period for Semester 1 is closed.

 As we have only a limited number of spaces in the online discussion room, the general audience will be able to follow the lectures and discussion live on our MLE YouTube channel.